Back to the US: How new rules for British visitors will work after travel ban lifts

 After studying the CDC’s stipulations it is clear that a medically conducted and documented test is the best way forward.

 You could take this at a local provider; Boots has a £30 option.
 Or you could take it at the airport prior to departure.
-Collinson, which has testing centres at airports including Heathrow, Gatwick and Manchester has a deal for £40, and an arrangement with numerous airlines reduces that to £32.
+Collinson, which has testing centres at airports including Heathrow, Gatwick and Manchester has a deal for £40, and an arrangement with numerous airlines (such as the BA20OFF discount code for British Airways passengers) reduces that to £32.

-As an alternative to the test you can provide proof that you have recovered from Covid-19 in the past three months.
-But you must still show you have been fully vaccinated.
+As an alternative to the test you can provide proof that you have recovered from Covid-19 in the past three months, for example by using the NHS online recovery pass.

 Can unvaccinated adults get in with just a test?

-Almost certainly not.
+Not unless they qualify for one of a very narrow range of exemptions.

 In the presidential proclamation that confirmed the reopening on 8 November to arrivals from the UK (and many other nations) President Biden talked of “an air travel policy that relies primarily on vaccination”.
 Entry is suspended for almost all “unvaccinated noncitizen nonimmigrants” – who, in plain English, are prospective foreign visitors to the US who have not been fully jabbed.

-The main exemptions for unvaccinated non-American adults comprise air or sea crew; people with diplomatic, UN or armed forces accreditation; arrivals from countries with limited vaccination programmes (clearly not the UK); those with medical contraindications to the vaccines; and people who have participated “in certain clinical trials for Covid-19 vaccination”.
+The main exemptions for unvaccinated non-American adults comprise air or sea crew; people with diplomatic, UN or armed forces accreditation; arrivals from countries with limited vaccination programmes (clearly not the UK); those with medical contraindications to vaccines; and people who have participated “in certain clinical trials for Covid-19 vaccination”.

-If you happen to be given permission to enter one of these categories, you must take a test no more than one day before travelling to the US, rather than three days.
-But that should not be confused with the widely circulated but utterly wrong assertion that any unvaccinated foreigner will be admitted with just a test.

-Then you may be in luck.
-The CDC has a list of vaccine trials whose participants may be accepted.
-The qualifying trials include AstraZeneca, Janssen, Moderna and Pfizer.

-You will need to assemble evidence to the satisfaction of your airline, which will require “official documentation (eg clinical trial letter, participant card, or modified vaccination card) of clinical trial participation” and confirmation you had the full sequence of vaccines, rather than a placebo.
+The last of these appears to apply only to “US-based AstraZeneca or Novavax Covid-19 vaccine trials” rather than those conducted elsewhere.
+If you believe you qualify, you will need to assemble evidence to the satisfaction of your airline, which will require “official documentation (eg clinical trial letter, participant card, or modified vaccination card) of clinical trial participation” and confirmation you had the full sequence of vaccines, rather than a placebo.

+If you happen to be given permission to enter because you qualify for one of these categories, you must take a test no more than one day before travelling to the US, rather than three days.
+(This stipulation has been used by some to suggest that any unvaccinated foreigner will be admitted with just a test; this widely circulated assertion is false.)

 What about children who have not been vaccinated?